socalledsound/nu-scripts/week1/03-i-heart-react-simplified/w1-v-10-i-heart-react-intro.md

 [VO]
 Hello and welcome back!

 And guess what?
-Reactors, it's time to start Reacting.
+Reactors -- it's time to start Reacting.

 In this section of the course, you're going to build your first React App.